DVA rehabilitation

 - the Safety, Rehabilitation and Compensation (Defence-related claims) Act 1988 (DRCA).

-If you don’t have a condition accepted yet but you’re getting the Veteran Payment, you can also get a rehabilitation plan.
+If you don’t have a condition accepted yet but you’re getting the Veteran Payment, you may also be eligible for a rehabilitation plan.

-You can ask us for a rehabilitation plan no matter how long it has been since you served.
-If you had a plan in the past and your circumstances have changed, you can ask us for a new one.
-You might do this if an accepted condition has got worse.
+You can request a DVA rehabilitation plan no matter how long it has been since you served.
+If you have previously had a plan and your circumstances have changed, you can ask us for a new one.
+You might do this if an accepted condition/s has gotten worse.

 If you don’t qualify for a rehabilitation plan, there may be other ways we can help you.